 If you’re looking to try traditional French food during your time in Paris, look no further than the Sacrée Fleur!
 Located just a ten minute walk from the center of Montmartre, this restaurant is somewhat of a local institution.
 You’ll love settling into this classic French bistro atmosphere for a delicious homemade meal.

 Everything from expertly cooked frog legs and classic escargot to succulent steaks and delicious desserts are on the menu at Sacrée Fleur.
 Famous in the neighborhood for their meats, Sacrée Fleur has quite the variety of meats, all accompanied by house made sauces.
 And if you’re in the mood for something sweet, their crème brulée is one of the best I’ve ever tried, while their tarte tatin is definite a must-try.

-Open for dinner Monday to Saturday from 7:00 – 11:00 PM
+Open for dinner Monday – Saturday from 7PM //11PM

 While a pizzeria may not be the first thing that comes to mind when you picture Paris, this local favorite is well worth a visit.
 Italian comfort food with a French twist is what you’ll find at Babalou.
 Located on Rue Lamarck, the restaurant is just a short walk from all the main sights in Montmarte.
 So, it’s the perfect place to refuel with a tasty meal after a day of sightseeing.
 In my opinion, Babalou has one of the best pizzas in Paris!
 This is probably because they use a traditional Napoli-style oven coupled with tried and true home recipes.